 How does the Disney Plus price compare to Netflix?

-A Netflix Basic plan costs $9 a month, but that only lets you stream one movie at a time and only in SD resolution.
-A Standard subscription costs $13 and includes two simultaneous streams and HD resolution, while a four-screen Ultra HD Premium plan will set you back $16.
-So Disney Plus is undoubtedly cheaper on every level.
+A Netflix Basic plan will cost $9.99 a month, but that only lets you stream one movie at a time and only in SD resolution.
+A Standard subscription costs $15.49 and includes two simultaneous streams and HD resolution, while a four-screen Ultra HD Premium plan will set you back $19.99.

-And if you want to know more about the war that's about to rage between the services, we've considered Disney Plus vs Netflix: who will win?
+Want to know more about the current battle between these two services?
+We've considered Disney Plus vs Netflix: who will win?

 How does Disney Plus price compare to Amazon Prime?

-Online behemoth Amazon’s online video service may not have produced quite as many big hits as Netflix when it comes to its own original content, but it can boast a much deeper library than its rival, with four times as many movies and access to top-notch classic TV such as Lost, Parks and Recreation and The X-Files.
-It’ll also be the home of a massive new TV adaptation of The Lord of the Rings and the upcoming Star Trek: Picard series.
+Online behemoth Amazon’s online video service may not have produced quite as many big hits as Netflix when it comes to its own original content, but it can boast a much deeper library than its rival, with four times as many movies and access to top-notch classic TV.

-A single Amazon Prime membership is $12.99 per month or $119 per year if you choose to pay annually, which allows you to stream content to two devices at once.
-While this may on the face of it seem pricey, this also includes Amazon Prime membership, giving you access to same-day or one-day shipping on Amazon.com purchases, plus photo storage and access to exclusive deals at times like on Amazon Prime Day.
+A single Amazon Prime membership is $14.99 per month or $139 per year if you choose to pay annually, which allows you to stream content to two devices at once.
+While this might seem expensive compared with the Disney Plus price, it also includes Amazon Prime membership, giving you access to same-day or one-day shipping on Amazon.com purchases, plus photo storage and access to exclusive deals at times like on Amazon Prime Day.
 It's a lot more than a streaming service.

 How does Disney Plus price compare to Hulu?

-Despite being a majority Disney-owned service, Hulu is, in some ways, a competitor to Disney Plus at launch.
+Despite being a majority Disney-owned service, Hulu is, in some ways, a competitor to Disney Plus.

-Boasting award winning Hulu Originals like Solar Opposites, Love Victor, American Horror Stories, and new series How I Met Your Father, the on-demand service is also bolstered by its new IPTV offering which adds over 50 live TV channels, including live sports broadcasts.
-The service has three main pricing tiers, a basic $5.99-a-month ad-supported option, a $11.99 ad-free monthly tier, and the aforementioned Hulu with Live TV which comes in at $44.99-per-month, with HBO, Showtime, Cinemax and Starz all also available as add-ons.
+Boasting popular Hulu Originals like Solar Opposites, Love Victor, American Horror Stories, and new series How I Met Your Father, the on-demand service is also bolstered by its new IPTV offering which adds over 75 live TV channels, including live sports broadcasts.
+The service has three main pricing tiers; a basic $7.99-a-month ad-supported option, a $14.99 ad-free monthly tier, and the aforementioned Hulu with Live TV which starts at $68.99.

-How does Disney Plus price compare to HBO Now?
+How does Disney Plus Price compare to other streaming services?